Salespeople often lack the support of a dedicated marketing team that does lead generation programs for them. So they do their own sales prospecting.

 Here’s what I mean:

-You may call it prospecting, business development, cold calling.
+Call it prospecting, business development, or cold calling.

-All of which means the investment of time to get their foot in the door.
-Then, they must be a shift from prospecting back to selling.
+All of which means the investment of your time to get their foot in the door.
+After that, there must be a shift from prospecting back to selling.

-In lead generation, the job of the marketing department is to develop leads to match the buyer’s readiness to buy and the seller’s expectations of selling.
+In lead generation, the marketing department’s job is to develop leads to match the buyer’s readiness to buy and the seller’s expectations of selling.

-That said, there are some organizations that for various reasons still place the responsibility of lead creation with the sales.
+That said, some organizations still place the responsibility of lead generation on sales for various reasons.

 10 tips for salespeople who do lead generation